-Miss Bumbum Suzy Cortez Exposes Perky Derriere In Tiny Daisy Dukes
+Miss BumBum Suzy Cortez Exposes Perky Derriere In Tiny Daisy Dukes

 On Saturday, November 2, Suzy Cortez uploaded yet another provocative post for her 2 million Instagram followers to enjoy.

 The risque clip was filmed by Brazilian photographer, Davi Borges, during a photoshoot.
 Despite the fact that most of the world is experiencing fall weather, Suzy looked like an absolute summer goddess.
-In the video, the winner of the 2019 Miss Bumbum pageant posed on a balcony overlooking a beautiful beach.
+In the video, the winner of the 2019 Miss BumBum pageant posed on a balcony overlooking a beautiful beach.
 The stunner faced away from the camera, arched her back, and pressed her ample cleavage against the glass railing.
 The brunette bombshell appeared to have just taken a dip in the ocean, as her glistening body was wet.

 The Instagram influencer sizzled in a red, white, and blue bikini top and a pair of barely-there denim shorts.
 She flaunted her incredible curves and long, lean legs in the ensemble.
 The main focus of the video, however, seemed to be Suzy’s perky derriere.
 The camera lingered on Suzy’s lower half as she adjusted her shorts and caressed her bottom.